ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_distributing.rst

 Building your collection tarball
 ================================

-After you configure one or more distribution servers, you must build a collection tarball.
+After configuring one or more distribution servers, build a collection tarball.
+The collection tarball is the published artifact, the object that you upload and other users download to install your collection.
 To build a collection tarball:

 #.
 Review the version number in your :file:`galaxy.yaml` file.
 Each time you publish your collection, it must have a new version number.
 You cannot make changes to existing versions of your collection on a distribution server.
 If you try to upload the same collection version more than once, the distribution server returns the error ``Code: conflict.collection_exists``.
 Collections follow semantic versioning rules.
 For more information on versions, see :ref:`collection_versions`.
 For more information on the :file:`galaxy.yaml` file, see :ref:`collections_galaxy_meta`.
 #.
 Run ``ansible-galaxy collection build`` from inside the top-level directory of the collection.
 For example: